im-knots/ea-monorepo/README.md

     - Built with `go 1.22.2` for backend
 - Ainulindale Client software for various platforms
 - Terraform to deploy infrastructure and Eru Labs services to GCP
+- Documentation diagrams managed as code for the whole of Eru Labs

 ## Requirements
 - Docker